MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 ## Downloading the report

-When the report job's status is Completed, the job will contain the URL that you use to download the report in the job's `Url` field.
+When the report job's status is Completed, the job's `Url` field contains the URL that you use to download the report.
 To download the report, send an HTTP GET request to the specified URL.

 For uncompressed reports, the GET response's Content-Type header contains text/csv.
 For compressed reports, the header contains application/zip.

-If you asked the service to compress the report data (see the report job's `Compression` field), the service places the file in a folder and uses ZIP compression to compress the report.
+If you asked the service to compress the report's data (see the report job's `Compression` field), the service places the file in a folder and uses ZIP compression to compress the report.
 Remember to uncompress the folder before accessing and reading the report.
 The name of the report file is auto-generated and has the form, performance-\<request ID\>.

 ## Filtering report data

-To filter the data in the report, use the `Filter` field in the [ReportJob](reference.md#reportjob) request object.
+To filter the data in the report, use the[ReportJob](reference.md#reportjob) object's `Filter` field.
 You may filter the report on the following dimension columns and any [measure column](#measure-columns).
 The column names are case sensitive.

+- SubaccountId
+- SubaccountName
+- HotelGroupId
+- HotelGroupName
-- SubaccountId/Name
+- HotelId
-- HotelGroupId/Name
+- HotelName
-- HotelId/Name, PartnerHotelId
+- PartnerHotelId
 - DeviceType

 Using filters is an AND operation.
-For example, if you filter on HotelPartnerId equal to 123 and DeviceType equal to Mobile, the report will contain data only where the partner's hotel ID is 123 AND the device type is mobile.
+For example, if you filter on HotelPartnerId equal to 123 and DeviceType equal to Mobile, the report contains data only where the partner's hotel ID is 123 AND the device type is mobile.

-Set `Filter` to an OData [$filter](http://www.odata.org/getting-started/basic-tutorial/#queryData) string.
+To filter a report's data, set `Filter` to an OData [$filter](http://www.odata.org/getting-started/basic-tutorial/#queryData) string.
 The following example shows how to filter the report for ads shown on desktops and tablets.
 The enumeration values that you use in the filter are case sensitive.
 For example, use Desktop instead of desktop.

 ```json
 {